datacommonsorg/docsite/custom_dc/deploy_cloud.md

 1. In the list of repositories, select ...
 You should see the new Docker image listed.

-### One-time step: Update the Terraform variable to point to your custom image

-1. In your `terraform.tf` file,

 ### Run the services Cloud Run service